alessiodevoto/peekvit/README.md

 - Edit the path to your workspace and wandb credentials in `train_config.yaml`.
 - Run `python train/train.py`

+This will download the Imagenette dataset and train a small Vision transformer on it.
+Notice that each time you run an experiment, a directory in your workspace will be created.
+Such directory contains the checkpoints for the model (if any) and the logs.

-### How To: run an experiment
+### How To: run an experiment with custom model
-- Define training parameters (model, dataset, etc..) in the hydra file `train_config.yaml`.
+- Define experiment settings (model, dataset, training, losses etc..) in the hydra file `train_config.yaml`.
 All explanations provided inside the file.
 - Run `python train/train.py`

-Notice that each time you run an experiment, a directory in your workspace will be created.
-Such directory contains the checkpoints for the model (if any) and the logs.
+If your model has a sort of trainable budget, is trained starting from a checkpoint or has custom regularizations, don't forget to set the correspoding parameters in the training configurations (`train_backbone`, `reinit_class_token`, `losses` etc...)

 ### How To: test a model checkpoint
 - Locate the experiment directory containaning your checkpoint on your local file system and edit the `load_from` field in the `test_config.yaml`.